zephir-lang/zephir-docs/en/install.rst

 	Zend Engine v3.0.0, Copyright (c) 1998-2016 Zend Technologies with Zend OPcache v7.0.8, Copyright (c) 1999-2016, by Zend Technologies

-Also, make sure you have also the PHP development libraries installed along with your PHP installation:
+Also, make sure you have the PHP development libraries installed along with your PHP installation:

 .. code-block:: bash